In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 Oops!
 I did it again… Useful information or not?

-Let’s start by putting both feet in the dish (sorry for the analogy…): here’s probably one of the things that will surprise you the most when you arrive in Colombia, right from your arrival at the airport if you ever have to go to the toilet!
+Here we go starting by stepping right into it (sorry for the analogy…): this is probably one of the things that will surprise you the most when you arrive in Colombia, and that from the moment you arrive at the airport if you need to go to the bathroom!

-In Colombia, you don’t throw your toilet paper down the toilet!
-And you’ll find signs everywhere pointing this out… In fact, the drainage systems are not as efficient as it should be, and the pipes quickly become blocked.
-So, next to the toilets, you’ll find garbage cans for disposing of used toilet paper… You’ll be surprised to see that, despite this, there’s no problem of odour nuisance!
-You’ll find that your predecessors’ used paper will be particularly well “folded”, so do the same!
+In Colombia, you don’t throw toilet paper in the toilet bowl!
+And you will find signs everywhere indicating it… In fact the sewer systems are not as efficient as in France and the pipes get clogged quickly.
+You will therefore find, next to the toilets, bins to throw the used toilet paper… You will be surprised to see that despite this habit there is no unpleasant smell in Colombian bathrooms!
+You will see that the used papers of your predecessors will be particularly well “folded”, so do the same!

-It may surprise you at first, but you’ll have to get used to it, and we imagine you won’t want to have to go and see your accommodation manager to report a little clogging problem after you’ve been to the toilet… we’ll spare you the details.
+This may surprise you at first, but you will have to get used to it and we imagine that you won’t want to have to go see the manager of your accommodation to report a little clogging problem after your visit to the bathroom… we spare you the details.

-And now you won’t be able to say you didn’t know!
+And above all now you can’t say you didn’t know!

 You’ll taste the pleasure of a cold shower